 This included the construction of the open-air pedestrian Mamilla Mall and the Mamilla Hotel.
 It is a relatively new hotel and offers superior, sophisticated and exclusive hospitality.
 The hotel’s contemporary design was created by Piero Lissoni.
 The hotel has an indoor pool and guests have free access to the David Citadel Hotel outdoor pool just across the street.

 Other facilities include the hotel gym, Akasha Wellbeing Center, spa, health bar and several eateries including the rooftop restaurant with brilliant views across the Old City.
 Guests have access to the hotel lounge and to the business center.
 Famed for their personal touch, each guest is assigned a personal host.
 The 194 hotel rooms include studios and suites.

 The King David Hotel 5*

-Today the King David is owned by Dan Hotels.
-The hotel has a unique pink sandstone exterior, exotic and romantic public spaces and King David is located within walking distance of the Old City.
-The hotel has extensive lawns, gardens and a pool.
-There are tennis courts, kids and adult’s pools, a children’s playground, business center, fitness center and spa.
-The hotel has an elegant fine dining restaurant, a garden restaurant, Oriental Bar and poolside snack bar.
-The six storey hotel has 233 rooms and suites, many overlooking the Old City and with a balcony.
+Today King David is owned by Dan Hotels.
+The hotel has a unique pink sandstone exterior, exotic and romantic public spaces, and King David is located within walking distance of the Old City.
+The hotel has extensive lawns, gardens, and a pool.
+There are tennis courts, kids' and adult’s pools, a children’s playground, a business center, a fitness center, and a spa.
+The hotel has an elegant fine dining restaurant, a garden restaurant, Oriental Bar, and a poolside snack bar.
+The six-storey hotel has 233 rooms and suites, many overlooking the Old City and with a balcony.
 The hotel offers several rooms for families.

 The David Citadel Hotel 5*